Availability of Published Articles

 ACM has partnered with American Journal Experts (AJE) to provide language editing (and translation) services to ACM authors.
 AJE has helped thousands of researchers around the world to present their research in polished English suitable for publication in journals such as those published by ACM.
 Editing is available for both Word and LaTeX files.

-To take advantage of this partnership, authors can visit http://www.aje.com/c/acm15 and obtain a 15% discount off all AJE services.
+To take advantage of this partnership, authors can visit http://www.aje.com and use the referral code “ACM15” to obtain a 15% discount off all AJE services.
 (Editing services are at the authors’ expense, and they do not guarantee the publication of a submission.)

 Please note that formatting assistance is provided at no charge to authors by Aptara, as is specified on the author style guide pages mentioned above.